 On arrival day, it was one of the OSCAR girls birthdays so the pupils arranged to have cake in the Warden’s Room which proved a great ice breaker and an excellent opportunity for everyone to get to know each other.
 After settling in, the girls went on enjoy lessons in Science and Art before taking on our CCF obstacle course and spending some time in the swimming pool.

 The following day was the showpiece football match between the OSCAR girls and the College’s 1st XI girls team.
 Beforehand the teams were put through their paces as they had a training session with QPR Women, whose coaches really got into the spirit of the occasion.
 During the showpiece match in the afternoon, the OSCAR girls showed off their hard work and remarkable skills as they ran out comfortable winners.
 The game was played in front of a large crowd with the Bradfield community creating a wonderful atmosphere.

 One of the highlights earlier in their stay for many of our pupils was a Female Empowerment workshop where the OSCAR girls shared their heart-breaking but equally inspiring stories, leading many of our pupils to consider doing more charity work inside and outside of the College.

 Commenting on their experience, Alice, one our Young Leaders said: “It showed how strong the girls are and, after seeing the impact the trip had on their lives, it has encouraged me to do more charity work and I hope I get the opportunity to visit the Foundation in Mumbai soon.”

-A huge thank you to the OSCAR girls who left an indelible mark on the College and we look forward to welcoming OSCAR back later this year, this time with the boys.
+A huge thank you to the OSCAR girls who left an indelible mark on the College.